The following interview was conducted on 6 March, 2012.

 I’ve got energy now.
 I don’t need mini-naps during the day.
 Even when I’ve had an extremely busy day my body might be tired, but internally I am fresh.
 Last week I took my mask off during the night — my husband said I snored again and kept him awake, and when my friend rang she could tell from my voice that I hadn’t used it.
 She could hear the tiredness in the way I talked.

 Why do you think some people resist the idea of therapy at first?

 I think it’s the machinery.
 They’re scared of wearing an ugly mask at night.

-How do you feel about having sleep apnoea and taking the test that diagnosed the condition?
+How do you feel about having sleep apnea and taking the test that diagnosed the condition?

-What words of encouragement would you say to someone who suspects they have sleep apnoea?
+What words of encouragement would you say to someone who suspects they have sleep apnea?

 I’ve heard that a lot of people give it up, but I won’t.
 I know some people are put off because the machinery is quite expensive.
-That’s true, but if you don’t treat your sleep apnoea, you continue suffering the symptoms of sleep apnoea that in the long run may be a lot more expensive than buying a sleep apnoea machine.
+That’s true, but if you don’t treat your sleep apnea, you continue suffering the symptoms of sleep apnea that in the long run may be a lot more expensive than buying a sleep apnea machine.
 I live a healthy life — I eat well, I don’t smoke, I don’t drink.
-Why wouldn’t I have my sleep apnoea treated and stay healthy that way as well?
+Why wouldn’t I have my sleep apnea treated and stay healthy that way as well?